SiddharthPanchanathan/Smart-De-Shredder/README.txt

-The Smart-De-Shredder tries to glue the randomly ordered shreds together in the right order so as to reconstruct the original image.
-As far as reassembling the shreds in the right order, note that when we ìcutî the orginal image into vertical strips, the pixels along the right edge of the ìleftî strip should be very similar to the pixels along the left edge of the ìrightî strip.
+Smart-De-Shredder tries to glue the randomly ordered shreds together in the right order so as to reconstruct the original image.
+We assume that in the original image, there is a black border along the left edge.
+That identiÔ¨Åes the left most shred.
+As far as reassembling the shreds in the right order, when we ‚Äúcut‚Äù the orginal image into vertical strips, the pixels along the right edge of the ‚Äúleft‚Äù strip are very similar to the pixels along the left edge of the ‚Äúright‚Äù strip.
+Thus, as we glue the strips together one-by-one left-to-right, we look among the remaining strips for that strip whose left edge looks the most like the right edge of the last strip glued in.